rizwanalvi/JsTutorial/README.md

 # JsTutorial
-#  Day 1 Assigment
+#  Day 1 Assignment
    1. Write a program that calculate the area of Circle?
    2. Write a program that calculate the area of Square?
    3. Write a program that calculate the area of Rectangle?
    4. Write a program that calculate the US dollar conversion to Pakistan Rupee?
    5.   **Challenge – Temperature conversion**

-# Day 2 Assigment
+# Day 2 Assignment
    1. Practice Event Binding with Html Controls
    2. Change page background color with color picker control
    3. Read Data from Input Text Control on Change event